Bernie Sanders On Town Hall Protests: ‘Republicans Haven’t Seen Anything Yet’

 Gohmert had cited the case of Rep. Gabby Giffords (D-Ariz.) who was shot in the head in 2011 during a public meeting with constituents near Tucson in Arizona.

-Sanders dismissed safety concerns expressed by Gohmert and other Republican representatives, saying he did not accept that they could use it as an excuse to avoid meeting with their constituents.
+Sanders dismissed safety concerns expressed by Gohmert and other Republican representatives, saying he did not accept that they could it as an excuse to avoid meeting with their constituents.

 “No, I don’t.
 No, I honestly don’t,” Sanders answered.
 “And I don’t accept it for a minute.”